benseven/edi.bike/site/articles/2025-08-24-voi-hire-bikes-media-launch/index.md

 ## 🗺️ What exactly does 'City Centre' mean, in terms of the perimiter of use?

-This is still being pinned down by team Voi, along with exact parking locations; they're targeting the inclusion of as many higher education campuses as possible, and we're definitely 'beyond the meadows' in terms of the initial zone.
+This is still being pinned down by team Voi, along with exact parking locations; they're targeting the inclusion of as many higher education campuses as possible, and the initial zone was mentioned to those present as within the City Centre and adjacent council wards - but not quite fully finalised.

 In terms of forward notice, it seems pretty likely we won't see any further details until the scheme goes live on Wednesday 3rd September.